 Game company publications including trade catalogs, brochures, and advertisements contain a wealth of information about games and game publishers that are regularly harvested for information to include in the Game Catalog.

-Extensive examination of advertisements in trade journals (Playthings, etc.) has uncovered many games and companies.
-Articles in AGPI publications since our founding as the AGCA in 1985 also contain valuable information about games and game publishers.
+Articles in AGPI publications since our founding as the AGCA in 1985 also contain valuable information about games and game publishers that have been incorporated in the Game Catalog database.

 Early contributors to the Game Catalog when it was a print publication included Joe Angiolillo, Bill & Betty Barnard, Sy Epstein, David Galt, Margery Griffith, Steve & Lea Horvath, Debby Krim, Bob LaFerriere, Alex Malloy, Jack Matthews, Pat McFarland, Bill Nutting, Elizabeth Overstad, Edward Ryan, Herb Siegel, John & Mildred Spear, Susan Stock and Dave Oglesby, Bill Trent, Lindy Van Fleet, Bruce Whitehill, and Blair Whitton, among many others.